tecnom1k3/sp-simple-jwt/README.md

 ```

 `id` and `username` fields should be pretty straight forward.
 The `password` field has to be generated using the [`password_hash()`](http://php.net/manual/en/function.password-hash.php) function in PHP

+Open a browser window, and go to http://localhost:8080 to see the application running.